MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 The lateral movement playbook is third in the four part tutorial series for Azure ATP security alerts.
 The purpose of the Azure ATP security alert lab is to illustrate **Azure ATP**'s capabilities in identifying and detecting suspicious activities and potential attacks against your network.
 The playbook explains how to test against some of Azure ATP's *discrete* detections.
 The playbook focuses on Azure ATP’s *signature*-based capabilities and doesn't include advanced machine-learning, user or entity-based behavioral detections (these require a learning period with real network traffic for up to 30 days).
 For more information about each tutorial in this series, see the [ATP security alert lab overview](atp-playbook-lab-overview.md).

-This playbook explains the process of using real-world, publicly available hacking and attack tools against the lateral movement path threat detections and security alerts services of Azure ATP.
+This playbook shows some of the lateral movement path threat detections and security alerts services of Azure ATP by mimicking an attack with common, real-world, publicly available hacking and attack tools.

 In this tutorial you will:
 > [!div class="checklist"]
-> * Dump credentials in memory to harvest NTLM hashes.
-> * Perform an Overpass-the-Hash attack to obtain a Kerberos Ticket Granting Ticket (TGT).
+> * Harvest NTLM hashes and simulate an Overpass-the-Hash attack to obtain a Kerberos Ticket Granting Ticket (TGT).
 > * Masquerade as as another user, move laterally across the network, and harvest more credentials.
-> * Perform a Pass-the-Ticket attack to gain access to the domain controller.
+> * Simulate a Pass-the-Ticket attack to gain access to the domain controller.
 > * Review the security alerts from the lateral movement in Azure ATP.

 ## Prerequisites